Table of Contents

 - UNSORT USING UNDO OPTION

 Sorting is putting up a number of things in a particular fashion as per the selected criteria.
-Sorting in EXCEL is one of the very basic and frequently used operation.
+Sorting in EXCEL is one of the very basic and frequently used operations.
+In this article, we’ll learn about how to unsort or reverse sort the data in Excel.

 SORTING IN EXCEL IS THE PROCESS OF ARRANGING THE TEXT OR VALUES SYSTEMATICALLY AS PER THE SELECTED CRITERIA.